 Notice: Do not let the LATCH attachments rub against the vehicle's safety belts.
 This may damage these parts.
 If necessary, move buckled safety belts to avoid rubbing the LATCH attachments.

 Do not fold the empty rear seat with a safety belt buckled.
 This could damage the safety belt or the seat.
-Unbuckle and return the safety belt to its stowed position.
+Unbuckle and return the safety belt to its stowed position, before folding the seat.

 Crew Cab - Rear Seat